James Sherman Wynn

 - Born March 12, 1942 in Hamilton, OH USA

 Jim Wynn had an excellent 15-year major league career.
-Wynn was one of the many youngsters who played on the Houston Colt 45's in the early 1960's.
+He was one of the many youngsters who played on the Houston Colt 45's in the early 1960s.
 His lifetime .250 batting average is better than it appears because he played most of his career in the second dead-ball era and he played in a pitcher-friendly ballpark.
-His 128 Adjusted OPS+ puts him in a tie with Goose Goslin, Mickey Cochrane, John Olerud, Keith Hernandez and others.
+His 128 OPS+ puts him in a tie with Goose Goslin, Mickey Cochrane, John Olerud, Keith Hernandez and others.

-Additonally, he was an excellent power hitter given those circumstances and he added enough walks to reach a .366 on-base percentage.
-Wynn hit 291 home runs.
-His 37 home runs in 1967 were second in the league behind Hank Aaron at 39.
+Additionally, he was an excellent power hitter given those circumstances and he added enough walks to reach a .366 on-base percentage.
+Wynn hit 291 career home runs; his 37 round trippers in 1967 were second in the National League behind Hank Aaron at 39.
 His 148 walks in 1969 were a National League record for many years.

-He finally was traded to a competitive team for the 1974 season, and his performance (he was 5th in the MVP voting) helped the 1974 Los Angeles Dodgers win the pennant.
-Although Steve Garvey won the MVP award that year, Wynn had a much higher on-base percentage, slugging percentage and OPS+.
+He finally was traded to a competitive team for the 1974 season, and his performance (he was 5th in the MVP voting) helped the Los Angeles Dodgers win the pennant.
+Although Steve Garvey won the MVP award, Wynn had a much higher on-base percentage, slugging percentage and OPS+ that year.